ESL Activities and Games | Teaching the present perfect

 What have you done?

-Tell your students to make a list of 8-10 things they have or haven’t done in their lives.
-They will then use this to interview their partner and find out how many of those things they have or haven’t done.
+Tell your students to make a list of 8-10 funny or interesting things that they have done in their lives.
+They will then use this to interview a partner to find out if they have any experiences in common.
 Monitor the conversations, encourage follow-up questions and discourage one-word responses.
-If you have time, ask each student a few questions about what they learned from the interview.

 Two truths, one lie